great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 #### 4.1 Create Checkpoint

-Now that we have connected to data and defined <TechnicalTag tag="expectation" text="Expectation"/>, it is time to validate whether our data meets the expectation.
-To do this, we define a <TechnicalTag tag="checkpoint" text="Checkpoint"/> (which will allow us to repeat the <TechnicalTag tag="validation" text="Validation"/> in the future).
+Now that we have connected to data and defined an <TechnicalTag tag="expectation" text="Expectation"/>, it is time to validate whether our data meets the Expectation.
+To do this, we define a <TechnicalTag tag="checkpoint" text="Checkpoint"/>, which will allow us to repeat the <TechnicalTag tag="validation" text="Validation"/> in the future.

 ```python title="Jupyter Notebook"
 checkpoint_name = None  # name your checkpoint here